ranafi/CYCLOPS-2.0/README.md

 ## Inputs
 1. the expression data (as described in section 3),
 2. the sample fit (second output of CYCLOPS.Fit),
-3. the eigen gene correlations (third output of CYCLOPS.Fit),
+3. the eigengene correlations (third output of CYCLOPS.Fit),
 4. the trained model (fourth output of CYCLOPS.Fit),
 5. the updated hyperparameter dictionary (fifth output of CYCLOPS.Fit),
 6. and the output path where results are saved.